rscipher001/creator_api/README.md

 - Create a folder named `Projects` parallel to UI and API folder (Can be configured using .env if you want another location)
 - Install Vue CLI `npm install -g @vue/cli`

+### Hosting Requirements

+- Ensure `pm2` is installed globally
+- Ensure MySQL is installed and credentials are set in .env file
+- Ensure Nginx server is installed

 ## Glossary

 Meaning of common words